maxramqvist/cosmic-ext-applet-emoji-selector/prompt.md

 ## Goals
-- [ ] Implement fuzzy search for emojis
+- [x] Implement fuzzy search for emojis
 - [ ] Open with shortcut key.
-Preferable Super+Shift+e
+Preferable Super+Shift+e.
+This doesnt work but might be because something missing in COSMIC DE apis.
-- [ ] Better sorting and ordering of emojis.
+- [x] Better sorting and ordering of emojis.
 Use this repo for reference: https://github.com/googlefonts/emoji-metadata

 ## Technical References